 - All transfers by private bus (the bus cross the bridge and stop in front the Romanian Customs and border check.

 - Transfers Day 1 (from Airport to hotel) and D14 (from hotel to Airport)

 - Other drinks (except glass of wine or traditional local brandy – rakia or what is specified in the tour).

-- No bottled water (we are opposite the single use plastic products)
+- No bottled water

 - Photo taxes